This post may contain affiliate links, click here to learn more.

 This is where a solid textbook can come in handy, of which there are many.
 In order to narrow it down to the best, I have relied on my own research and experience.
 I have also gone through several book recommendations from medical universities around the globe.

-I have 2 favourites that I can confidently recommend.
+I have 2 favorites that I can confidently recommend.
 The first is Katzung Basic & clinical pharmacology (link to Amazon).
 It’s a full-size textbook that covers everything you need for your subject.
 The second is Rang & Dale’s pharmacology (link to Amazon).
-Another one-stop-shop for medical pharmacology.
+Another one-stop shop for medical pharmacology.

 Continue below to read my full reviews, and why I found these options to be the best.

 - Lange Katzung & Trevor’s Pharmacology Examination and Board Review

 - Lange: Katzung Basic & clinical pharmacology